There are so many beautiful bonsai tree types that can make a unique feature in your home or garden.

 'Barren winter branches develop into spring flowers, and summer shoots then transition into falling autumn leaves.'

 There is a perception that bonsai trees are difficult to look after, but they don't have to be.
-Different bonsai tree types have varying needs, so make sure you understand the specific requirements of your tree.
+Different bonsai tree types have varying needs, so make sure you understand the specific requirements of your tree, as well as the art of bonsai, before you begin.

 'Often people's first encounter with bonsai is to receive very little instruction on what to expect the bonsai tree to do, and what their options are for the environment they want to put a bonsai in,' says Jin.